What Everyone Should Know About Finishing Oak

 Some customers like the way oak colours when clear coatings are applied to it whilst others want it to be as close as possible to how it looks in its natural state.
 This natural look can almost be achieved by adding some white to your chosen top coat but test areas are vital because each wood needs a different mix of clear top coat to white.
 Here are some guidelines: -

-- If an oiled finish is preferred then 1 part of the white hard wax oil can be mixed with 2 parts of the clear hard wax oil.
+- If an oiled finish is preferred then apply two thin coats of Fiddes Hard Wax Oil Natural or Osmo Polyx Oil Raw.
+Alternatively you can create your own non-yellowing mix using white hard wax oil with 2 parts of the clear hard wax oil.

 - If a varnished finish is preferred then 1 part white dye can be mixed with 50 parts clear varnish.

 Clear wax polish is the one exception to the above… If a clear wax polish is applied to bare oak (or just about any other wood for that matter) then the colour is kept very natural indeed, it’s just a question of whether a wax polish is going to be durable enough.
 Internal doors, for example are considered, by most people, to be ideal for finishing with a wax, where as a floor will look nice once waxed but regular maintenance is required, so most people don’t opt for wax for this reason.